 Our 200-foot beach is rustic and private and perfect for keeping kids of all ages busy.
-We have swings, hammocks, chairs, a firepit, picnic table and hammocks plus kayaks and paddleboards for your use.
+We have swings, chairs, a firepit, picnic table and hammocks plus kayaks and paddleboards for your use.
 Guided kayak and paddleboard tours of Mobile Bay are available with a reservation.
 Guests also enjoy fishing, swimming and crabbing.
 Some family members may like simply sitting under a tree enjoying the view.
 We often see bald eagles, pelicans, and osprey overhead, and you’ll see some boat traffic in the Bay too.

-Up on the lawn, guests can feel free to set up lawn games or rearrange the chairs to suit.* We also have a fire pit on the bluff for chilly evenings and a covered platform that would be perfect for a family reunion talent or fashion show, a sing-along, an outdoor movie, or whatever your creative team can come up with.
+Up on the lawn, guests can feel free to set up lawn games or rearrange the chairs to suit.* We also have a fire pit on the bluff for chilly evenings and a covered platform that would be perfect for a family reunion talent or fashion show, a sing-along, an outdoor movie, or whatever your planning team can come up with.
 For more creative ideas on how to entertain the family, see our article on 25 Fun Activities for your Next Family Reunion.

 We also furnish yoga mats in each room for your convenience.
 Yoga classes on the beach or on the backyard bluff are also wonderful options.
 Dana Maloney, your host, is also a certified yoga instructor and she would be happy to direct you to her favorite instructors who offer private sessions in town.